NeXu7/SamsungAcademyProject/README.md

 ### About the purpose
-This project was created within the framework of IT.School Academy by Samsung on Sechenov University dataset of kidney cancer
+This project was created within the framework of IT.School Academy by Samsung and based on Sechenov University dataset of kidney cancer cell classification

 ### How does it work
 1) Program takes the json file with cells boundaries created by QuPath